 Wampee – another Southeast Asian fruit, is commonly grown in Southern China.
 In this country, wampee varieties are multiple with various forms, sizes, and flavors.

-But overall, their fruits have a size that resembles a grape with fragrant citrus hints.
+But overall, these tasty fruits with W as the first letter have a size that resembles a grape with fragrant citrus hints.
 Some of them can be sweet and subacid, while some are very sour.
 Plus, wampee trees can develop well in tropical and subtropical climates.

 Wampee’s skin is thin and relatively tough, but you can still easily peel them to eat the flesh.
 Their pulp, however, does not come in 1 piece.
 They have 5 separate segments with yellowish-white or opaque white.